ON THIS PAGE: You will learn about the different ways doctors use to treat a carcinoid tumor. To see other pages, use the menu.

 Large intestine.
-The most common treatment for a tumor smaller than 2 cm is the surgical removal of the tumor and surrounding tissue, often done through a colonoscope (see Diagnosis ).
+The most common treatment for a tumor smaller than 2 cm is the surgical removal of the tumor and surrounding tissue, often done through a colonoscope (see the Diagnosis section).
 If the tumor is larger than 2 cm, surgery most often involves an incision through the skin.

 Appendix.
-An appendectomy (removal of the appendix) is usually the only treatment needed for a carcinoid tumor smaller than 1.5 cm.
+An appendectomy is usually the only treatment needed for a carcinoid tumor smaller than 1.5 cm.
 For a tumor larger than 2 cm, the removal of about one-third of the colon next to the appendix, along with nearby blood vessels and lymph nodes, is often needed.

 Rectum.
-A rectal carcinoid tumor smaller than 1 cm is treated with electro-fulguration (a procedure that destroys the tumor by heating it with an electric current).
-A tumor larger than 2 cm is more likely to grow and spread quickly, so it is removed using the same procedure as is used for rectal cancer in which some of the healthy tissue of the colon or rectum and some of the nearby lymph nodes are removed.
+A rectal carcinoid tumor smaller than 1 cm is treated with electro-fulguration (see above under Surgery).
+A tumor larger than 2 cm is more likely to grow and spread quickly.
+Larger tumors are removed using the same procedure that is used for rectal cancer .
+This involves removing some healthy colorectal tissue, as well as some of the nearby lymph nodes.

-When possible, the primary tumor and areas of spread to nearby tissues and lymph nodes are removed during surgery.
+Whenever possible, the tumor and areas of spread to nearby tissues and lymph nodes are removed using surgery.
 If this is not possible, surgery can help relieve symptoms, such as intestinal blockage.

 Your treatment plan may include a combination of the types of treatment described above.
 Surgery is used to relieve symptoms rather than eliminate the cancer at this stage.
 If distant metastases are not causing symptoms, surgery may not be needed.
-If carcinoid syndrome is causing symptoms, surgery to remove as much cancer as possible is often recommended.
+If the person develops carcinoid syndrome, surgery to remove as much cancer as possible is often recommended.
 Chemotherapy and radiation therapy may also be offered to help relieve symptoms.
 Participation in clinical trials is encouraged.
 Palliative care will also be important to help relieve symptoms and side effects.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, chemotherapy, and radiation therapy), but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.